PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/GroupChatMessage/groupChatMessageBelongsTo/variables/groupChatMessageBelongsTo.md

 The parent object representing the group chat message.
 It contains information about the group chat message, including the ID of the group chat to which it belongs.

+## Returns

+A promise that resolves to the group chat document found in the database.
+This document represents the group chat to which the group chat message belongs.

 ## See

  - GroupChat - The GroupChat model used to interact with the group chats collection in the database.